-1.3 Plan for Possible Expansion in Physics Reach
+1.3 Possible Expansions in the Physics Reach of SoLID

-313 1.3.1 GPD
+1.3.1 Generalized Parton Distributions (GPD)

-The unique features of SoLID's large acceptance and high luminosity make it an attractive device 314 for the experimental study of GPDs.
-A number of groups have been working on developing a 315 SoLID-GPD program.
+The unique features of SoLID's large acceptance and high luminosity make it an attractive device for the experimental study of GPDs.
+A number of groups have been working on developing a SoLID-GPD program.
 There are several GPD experiments in different stages of study/approval.
-A 316 run-group proposal of Time-like Compton Scattering (TCS) from an unpolarized LH2 target has 317 been approved to test the universality of GPD, explore the underlying principles of factorization 318 and quantify the importance of higher twist effects.
-Double Deeply Virtual Compton Scattering 319 (DDVCS) in the di-lepton channel on an unpolarized LH2 target was reviewed by the JLab PAC as 320 a Letter-Of-Intent and the collaboration was encouraged to develop it into a two-stage program with 321 an initial focus to have a first significant DDVCS measurement (over a limited kinematic region) 322 using the baseline SoLID setup.
-Measurements of DVCS and Deep Exclusive Meson Production 323 (DEMP) with the transversely polarized 3He target are under development and the DEMP run-group 324 proposal was reviewed by the SoLID Collaboration and received a strong encouragement.
-These 325 measurements, together with the planned CLAS12 and Hall A/C GPD experiments, will make a significant contributions in disentangling different GPDs in the JLab 12-GeV kinematic region.
+A proposal of Time-like Compton Scattering (TCS) from an unpolarized liquid hydrogen target has been approved as a run-group experiment to test the universality of GPD, explore the underlying principles of factorization, and quantify the importance of higher twist effects.
+Double Deeply Virtual Compton Scattering (DDVCS) in the di-lepton channel on an unpolarized liquid hydrogen target was reviewed by the JLab PAC as a Letter-Of-Intent and the collaboration was encouraged to develop it into a two-stage program with an initial focus to have a first significant DDVCS measurement (over a limited kinematic region) using the baseline SoLID setup.
+The Deep Exclusive Meson Production (DEMP) with the transversely polarized 3He target has also been approved as a run-group experiment.
+A measurement of DVCS on polarized 3He is under development.
+These measurements, together with the planned CLAS12 and Hall A/C GPD experiments, will make a significant contributions in disentangling different GPDs in the JLab 12-GeV kinematic region.